 I haven’t died just yet, though the last few weeks make that feel like a lie.
 A lot has happened since I wrote here last.
 I learned that the sickness I so valiantly fought with expired cold medicine was actually pneumonia, which was a little irksome because it kept me from keeping up my normal unhealthy but remarkably efficient sleeping and working habits.
-I’ve been trudging through classes in my Master’s program and intermittently shrieking at the eldritch gods of yore to please, please just fucking end it all.
+I’ve been trudging through classes in my Masters program and intermittently shrieking at the eldritch gods of yore to please, please just fucking end it all.
 I’ve also sacrificed a few glorious blonde hairs to keep up what I call “a sick ass GPA.”
 My school and the board of regents has yet to give that title the same weight as Dean’s list, but we’ll see what a dozen more emails accomplishes.

 I’ve also been teaching two English classes and learning beyond the shadow of a doubt that I am somehow both hilariously incompetent and remarkably capable as a teacher, and both of those ideas are courtesy of my students, one of whom spent a good hour explaining to me why I was wrong to give him the grade I did and another who wrote me such a kind and heartfelt thank you note at the end of her midterm evaluation of me, that my eyes gave off a strange wet discharge.
-He was also kind enough to send me a brief 1,300 word email explaining his case in more detail.
+The contentious grade student was also kind enough to send me a brief 1,300 word email explaining his case in more detail.
 Meanwhile I’ve been finding new reasons to make my students see writing as less than meeting the unjust requirements of a malevolent academic force and more as a way of bending reality to their will with arcane word magic.

 I haven’t written anything in a long time, and looking at what I still have to do to get through the year, it’s easy to start weighing the potential merits of changing my career path from teaching to street-corner modeling.
 Unfortunately, I’d probably need to get into better shape to really drive up my prostitutability and that’s a commitment to the gym I’m just not willing to make.
 At least, not while I have potential in the lucrative career of panhandling.
 I even have a great street performer name picked out: Bond, Vaga Bond.